 - Trail Guide to the Body by Andrew Biel

 - The Roll Model: A Step-by-Step Guide to Erase Pain, Improve Mobility, and Live Better in Your Body by Jill Miller

 - Fascia: Function & Physiology Webinar, from Yoga International

-- Fascia: What It Is And Why It Matters by Mark Lindsay by David Lesondak
+- Fascia: What It Is And Why It Matters by David Lesondak

 - The Muscle and Bone Palpation Manual by Joe Muscolino

 Interested in hosting a Yoga Tune Up® or Roll Model Method® training?